Why Godot is right for you

 GUI system.
 Created specifically to power layouts common to games,

 it is also capable of handling complex UI applications and tools.

 For an example of what Godot's UI system is capable of see the Godot editor itself!

 Deliver your game to desktop and mobile

 Develop and publish your project on any modern desktop platform.
-Let everyone play your game with by deploying to web and mobile.
+Let everyone play your game by deploying to web and mobile.
 Make your game handle various forms of inputs and share the same project between every release.

 Test directly on your target device

 New in 4.0: Iterate on real hardware, or with an emulator by deploying your game directly to the target device over SSH.
 Run any project on a mobile device, on another desktop, or on your favorite Linux-based handheld with full debug and inspect capabilities.

 If you want to release to a console, you can find several 3rd party publishers which specialize on that.
 Godot games can run on any modern hardware, all you need to worry about is your performance and controls.